Featured articles from

 Making a Federal Case

-June 1999 Tailgate Ramblings
+From the June 1999 Tailgate Ramblings

 The Federal Jazz Commission has not gone unnoticed, and the considerable loyal following that shows up at Col. Brooks on Tuesday nights is aware of its good fortune.